ProofOfToss/proof-of-toss/README.md

 * Solidity smart-contracts
     - developed using truffle [truffle 4.x](http://truffleframework.com/), [solc >= 0.4.22](http://solidity.readthedocs.io)
-    - public MVP will be deployed to Ethereum blockchain.
-Product is planned to work on RSK blockchain
     - store data in compressed cost-effective format
+    - public MVP will be deployed to RSK testnet blockchain.
+Product is planned to work on RSK mainnet blockchain.
+      RSK (https://www.rsk.co/) is a smart contract platform with a 2-way peg to Bitcoin.
+RSK´s blockchain is secured by merge-mining, which means that it can achieve the same security as Bitcoin in terms of double-spend prevention and settlement finality.
 * Elasticsearch index
     - stores data from blockchain in a suitable format for effective filtration and sorting
 * Web-app